Fyoxy/ICU/README.md

+# Project ICU
-# TalTech Robotics Club Project ICU aka Folkrace with a camera
+### TalTech Robotics Club Project ICU aka Folkrace with a camera

 ICU is a folkrace robot that uses visual input to race in a competition known as folkrace.
 The type of folkrace we intend to compete is hosted by Robotex International.
 You can find the ruleset from their website https://robotex.international/